Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 The `invoke` operator convention **does not** apply to callable reference candidates.
 Third, and most important, is that, in the case of a call with a callable reference as a parameter, the resolution is **bidirectional**, meaning that both the callable being called and the callable being referenced are to be resolved _simultaneously_.

+#### Callable-reference adaptations

+While a callable-reference expression is being resolved against an expected non-reflective [function type][Function types], a function or constructor reference candidate may be adapted to the input-parameter shape of that expected type.
+This *callable-reference adaptation* is expected-type-directed, but it is not an [expected-type-directed conversion][Explicit-type-directed conversions].
+It is available only while resolving the particular callable-reference expression; it cannot be applied later to another expression which evaluates to the resulting callable-reference value.

+Let $T$ be the function type used as the target of callable-reference resolution, and let $T_1, \ldots, T_M$ be the types of its input parameters.
+These input parameters and their types are called the *target parameters* and *target parameter types*, respectively.

+For a function or constructor reference candidate, its unbound receivers followed by its value parameters are called the *source parameters*.
+Let $S_1, \ldots, S_N$ be their types after applying the substitutions inferred while resolving the callable reference; these are called the *source parameter types*.
+For a variable length source parameter, its source parameter type is the corresponding specialized array type after the same substitutions, and its *source element type* is the corresponding substituted element type.

+Callable-reference resolution attempts to map the target parameters to the source parameters in declaration order.
+Every unbound receiver source parameter must be mapped to exactly one target parameter without adaptation.
+A non-variable-length source value parameter is also mapped to exactly one target parameter unless it is omitted using default adaptation.
+Mapping a target parameter of type $T_i$ to such a source parameter of type $S_j$ requires the constraint $T_i <: S_j$ to be compatible with the current constraint system.
+The mapping may additionally use the following adaptations.

+- With *default adaptation*, a source value parameter is left without a target parameter in a position where an ordinary function call may omit a [default parameter][Named, positional and default parameters], and its default value is used.
+- With *arity adaptation*, a [variable length][Variable length parameters] source parameter with source element type $E_j$ may be mapped to zero or more consecutive target parameters.
+  Mapping a target parameter of type $T_i$ in this way requires the constraint $T_i <: E_j$ to be compatible with the current constraint system.
+  When the adapted reference is invoked, the corresponding arguments are used as the elements of the variable length argument in the same order.

+Without arity adaptation, a variable length source parameter of source parameter type $S_j$ may instead be mapped to exactly one target parameter of type $T_i$ if the constraint $T_i <: S_j$ is compatible with the current constraint system.
+In this case, that target parameter supplies the complete variable length argument array.
+The array form and element form cannot be combined for the same source parameter.
+Default adaptation and arity adaptation may be used together if the resulting parameter mapping is valid.

+The mapping constructs a non-reflective source function type $S$ for the adapted callable reference.
+Before any separate expected-type-directed conversion, a source parameter mapped ordinarily contributes its source parameter type to $S$, every target parameter mapped using arity adaptation contributes the source element type, and an omitted source parameter contributes no input parameter.
+The resulting source function type $S$ must be a subtype of the target function type $T$.
+Invoking its value invokes the referenced function using the mapped arguments: omitted default arguments are evaluated as for an ordinary call, and arguments mapped to a variable length parameter are packed into its array.

+> Example (default adaptation):
+>
+> ```kotlin
+> fun foo(x: Any? = null) {}
+>
+> val direct: () -> Unit = ::foo // OK: `x` is omitted
+>
+> val stored = ::foo
+> val indirect: () -> Unit = stored // Error: `stored` is not a callable-reference expression
+> ```

+> Example (arity adaptation):
+>
+> ```kotlin
+> fun foo(vararg xs: Any?) {}
+>
+> val zero: () -> Unit = ::foo
+> val one: (Any?) -> Unit = ::foo
+> val two: (Any?, Any?) -> Unit = ::foo
+> val array: (Array<out Any?>) -> Unit = ::foo // Unadapted array form
+> ```

 #### Resolving callable references not used as arguments to a call

 In a simple case when the callable reference is not used as an argument to an overloaded call, its resolution is performed as follows: